15 Conversation-Heavy Games Like Disco Elysium

 Sunless Sea is set in the immensely lore-rich world of Fallen London, a text-based browser game.
 The game shares the same stellar, captivating, and oftentimes cryptic writing style.

-You’ll take control of the ship captain in a massive underground ocean.
-There’s a high-skill floor to actually get far in its dangerous world; expect to restart several times before you get the hang of it.
+You’ll take control as the ship captain in a massive underground ocean.
+There’s a sharp difficulty curve to master in order to actually get far in this dangerous world, so expect to restart several times before you get the hang of it.

 Sunless Sea is one of the best open-world games because of how much it incentivizes exploration and remembers your actions.
 Every decision you make will determine the fate of your captain and your crew.